 - Cube the fried tofu and slice the boiled pig's ears and pork belly into bite-sized pieces then set aside

-- Allow the temperature to cool down then add the onions, green onions, and crushed red pepper.
+- Add the ground black pepper, onions, green onions, and chili pepper.
 Transfer the sauce in a serving bowl.

 - Place the sliced meat and tofu in a serving plate with the bowl of sauce by the side